qassim-alwasti/ALPR/Sample Dataset/README.md

+## Sample Dataset
+---
-### This is a small portion of our dataset used to train and validate YOLO object detection model.
+This is a small portion of our dataset used to train and validate YOLO object detection model.